telerik/winforms-docs/listview/drag-and-drop/combining-raddragdropservice-and-ole-drag-and-drop.md

 ## Drag and drop from RadListView to RadListControl using RadDragDropService

+>caption Figure 1: Drag and drop from RadListView to RadListControl using RadDragDropService

 ![listview-drag-and-drop-combining-raddragdropservice-and-ole-drag-and-drop 001](images/listview-drag-and-drop-combining-raddragdropservice-and-ole-drag-and-drop001.gif)

 To implement drag and drop functionality for this scenario, we will use the ListViewElement.__DragDropService__, which is a derivative of the In the __PreviewDragOver__ event allow dropping over a __RadListElement__.
 The __PreviewDragDrop__  event performs the actual inserting of the dragged item into the RadListControl.__Items__ collection:

+#### Handling the RadDragDropService's events

 {{source=..\SamplesCS\ListView\DragDrop\DragDropListViewListControl.cs region=ListViewToListControl}}
 {{source=..\SamplesVB\ListView\DragDrop\DragDropListViewListControl.vb region=ListViewToListControl}}